-The annual Trinity Week began on Monday, 8th April in Front Square with the announcement of new Fellows and Scholars by the Provost, Dr Patrick Prendergast.
-Congratulations to Dr Laurence Gill and Dr Sara Pavia, both in the Department of Civil, Structural and Environmental Engineering who were elected to Fellowship.
-Congratulations also to the three Senior Freshman Engineering students elected to Scholarship: Michael Broderick, Miriam Eve O'Connor and Conor Sexton.
+The annual Trinity Week began on Monday, 7th April in Front Square with the announcement of new Fellows and Scholars.
+Congratulations to Dr Anthony Robinson who was elected to Fellowship and congratulations also to the four Senior Freshman Engineering students elected to Scholarship: Áine Esther Cahill, Brian Fallon, Jonathan Lynn and Kris Vanhoutte.

 8 April 2014

 The 10th international James Dyson Award was launched in Trinity College Dublin yesterday.
 Dyson engineer Nick Schneider from Dyson UK headquarters addressed the School of Engineering and challenged students to think differently to solve problems at a special invention workshop.
 From Business and Leadership

 Robbie the Robot, a prototype robot built by researchers and engineering students in the School of Engineering for Cork teenager Joanne O’Riordan, who was born with a rare condition known as Total Amelia, was officially unveiled today.